CHEMeDATA/CHEMeDATA-maker/README.md

 ## Goal

 Facilitate the association of spectroscopic data (in the form of text) to chemical structures.

-In the annexe of many PhD thesis, the spectroscopic data are shown next to the structure.
+In the annexe of many PhD thesis, the spectroscopic data are shown next to the structure:

 ![Image from phd thesis with molecule and spectroscopic data](images/imagethesis.png)

-This tool will show, next to a molecules (which structure [were extracted using OSRA](https://chemedata.github.io/fixingmolfiles/)) the text (which was extracted using pdfjs-dist) so that the user can select (whith some help looking for keywords such as 1H-NMR, etc.) the text of the assignement.
+This tool will show, next to a molecules (which structure [were extracted using OSRA](https://chemedata.github.io/fixingmolfiles/)), the text (which was extracted using pdfjs-dist) so that the user can select (whith some help looking for keywords such as 1H-NMR, etc.) the text of the assignement.

 This could be save as NMReDATA, *i.e.* a format associating the structure with NMR data.